 While a septic system might fail for numerous reasons, at the end of the day, you just want to hand over the keys and move on without the hassle.
 And that’s what we’re here to help you with.
 This article will guide you through the steps to take if you’re looking to sell a house with a failed septic system.

-When your septic tank fails, it often results in slow flushing toilets, gurgling sounds, clogging due to a build-up of solids, standing water, and an unpleasant odor, all of which can be off-putting to potential buyers.
+There are a few sings to look out for when your septic tank fails.
+It often results in slow flushing toilets, gurgling sounds, clogging due to a build-up of solids, standing water, and an unpleasant odor, all of which can be off-putting to potential buyers.
 In the worst-case scenario, a failed septic system can lead to wastewater backup into your home, which can cause significant damage and pose health risks.

 It’s important to note that most home buyers and mortgage companies will require a septic system inspection during the home inspection process.
 A failed inspection can lead to delays, lower offers, or even sale cancellations.
 Buyers, especially those not used to rural areas with common septic systems, might be hesitant to take on a property with a major issue like a failed septic tank.